 supporting effective English-language communication around the campus generally

 Accordingly, our work involves a high level of engagement with colleagues and students across the campus.
-Indeed, we currently provide courses for every academic department on campus, at every level of study, and frequently provide support to professional departments on campus.
+Indeed, we currently provide courses for every academic department on campus, at every level of study, and frequently provide support to professional departments on English-related issues.

 The ELC strives for evidence-based practice, incorporating research findings from education, applied linguistics, and other relevant fields to improve its provision.
 The Center is also enthusiastic about opportunities for exchange and collaboration with external researchers or practitioners.
 Those interested in cooperating with the Center should contact the Director in the first instance (firstname.lastname@example.org).

 Dr Ricky Jeffrey

 Ricky Jeffrey holds a doctorate in education from the University of Nottingham, a BA in analytic philosophy from the University of Cambridge, and the Certificate and Diploma in English Language Teaching to Adults (CELTA and DELTA).
 Ricky has previously worked at Tsinghua University, the University of Warwick, and the University of Nottingham’s China campus.
 ZJU’s is the fifth Sino-foreign joint program he has worked on.
 He has published in peer-reviewed journals and presented at international conferences on education and applied linguistics, and was awarded the 2015 British Council Innovation in Assessment Prize.
 Ricky has working proficiency in spoken Chinese.